DrakeHooks/CasinoClaim/README.md

 # Support 🔮
 Casino Claim is the only free and open source social casino claim bot.
-If you get value from this project and or want to see it grow, consider sponsoring or donating via ko-fi.
-A free way to support the project is by using this 'referrals' page.
+If you get value from this project and want to see it grow, consider sponsoring or donating via Ko-fi.
+A free way to support the project is by using these [**referrals**](https://drakehooks.github.io/referrals/).

 I will do my best to push updates quickly for changes in website structure as well as overall efficiency of the bot.
 If you identify a fix, feel free to submit a pull request and I will review it.